vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 ## Tanzu Kubernetes Grid Logging

-Metrics and logs are critical for any system or application as they provide insights into the system's or application's activity.
+Metrics and logs are critical for any system or application as they provide insights into the activities of the system or the application.
 It is important to have a central place to observe a multitude of metrics and log sources from multiple endpoints.

 Log processing and forwarding in Tanzu Kubernetes Grid is provided via [Fluent Bit](https://fluentbit.io/).
 Fluent bit binaries are available as part of extensions and can be installed on management cluster or in workload cluster.
 Fluent Bit is a light-weight log processor and forwarder that allows you to collect data and logs from different sources, unify them, and send them to multiple destinations.
 VMware Tanzu Kubernetes Grid includes signed binaries for Fluent Bit that you can deploy on management clusters and on Tanzu Kubernetes clusters to provide a log-forwarding service.